-Several IndieWeb blogs have sections on their posts permalink pages that link to POSSE syndicated versions of their posts on silos, and sometimes on commentary silos like Hacker News.
-This page here to document examples of such "posts elsewhere" user interfaces and suggested markup.
+posts elsewhere is a UI section of posts permalink pages that link to POSSE copies, like on social media silos, and sometimes on commentary silos like Hacker News.
+This page here to document examples of such "post copies elsewhere" user interfaces and suggested markup.

 How to Markup

-On links to POSSE syndicated copies inside the h-entry of the original post:
+On links to POSSE copies inside the h-entry of the original post: